for new music

 The COVID-19 lockdown presents an unprecedented challenge for educators.
 To support teachers and homeschooling parents in this time, we’ve collated a selection of useful resources.

-We provide opportunities for young people of all ages to compose and create their own music, learn from industry professionals and discover new music.
+We create opportunities for children and young people aged 11 - 21 to compose and create their own music, learn from industry professionals and discover new music.
+We want to support young people with the most important thing: creating their own music!

 A 7 day residential that gives you the opportunity to explore your musical creativity.
 Whether you’re into songwriting or jazz, film music or classical, this is your chance to take things to the next level and develop your creative voice.